create a dazzling kids mandala

 - Work outwards from there.
 Easiest to do is to create bigger circles around the center piece and fill in the empty spaces between.
 Have fun with the pattern that starts to emerge before your eyes.

 - Mandala do not have to be round nor do they have to be symmetrical.
 Spirals also work amazingly well.

 - Let creativity lead you and see where you go!

-5. share your results
+5. share your Works of art

 Circular mandalas made entirely out of shells or asymmetrical shapes created with pebbles, seaweed and coral, we want to see your works of art!
 Share them with our community here.
 And in case you're on instagram, post your mandala on Monday using #mandalamonday (some beautiful inspiration there).

-6. more mandala art for kids
+6. more mandala Activities for kids